-- 1. Suspected or known incidents or breaches must be immediately reported.
-The following are reporting options: - a.
-Contact supervisor, manager, or department director. - b.
-Call ATSU's Information Technology Services (ITS) Service Desk at extension 2200 (on campus), or phone number, 660.626.2200. - c.
-Submit an ITS work ticket at service.atsu.edu. - d.
-Contact ATSU's chief information security officer (CISO) or chief information privacy officer (CIPO). - e.
+- f.
 Call the ATSU Fraud Hotline at: 1.855.FRAUD.HL or go to the secure online reporting form at fraudhl.com.
-Reference company ID ("ATSU") when making a report. - 2.
-When reporting an incident or breach, include the following facts: - 1.
-Discovery date. - 2.
-Occurrence date and time. - 3.
-Incident or breach location. - 4.
-Persons involved (Names, job titles, departments, phone numbers, emails, etc.). - 5.
-Data type involved: - a.
-Number of individuals affected (Estimate, if unsure.). - b.
-Information resources involved (Application, system, or equipment, if applicable.). - c.
-Incident or breach description (Explain the circumstances.). - d.
+Reference company ID ("ATSU") when making a report. - Note: ATSU recognizes that situations may arise when anonymous reporting of a security or privacy breach may be appropriate.
+Anonymous reports, however, can be significantly more difficult to investigate.
+Thus, it is noted individuals making good faith reports may do so without fear of retaliation under ATSU Policy No. 10-216: Whistleblower Policy or ATSU Policy No. 90-210: Prohibition of Discrimination, Harassment, and Retaliation. - 2.
+When reporting an incident or breach, include the following facts: - a.
+Discovery date. - b.
+Occurrence date and time. - c.
+Incident or breach location. - d.
+Persons involved (names, job titles, departments, phone numbers, emails, etc.). - e.
+Data type involved: - 1.
+Number of individuals affected (estimate, if unsure.). - 2.
+Information resources involved (application, system, or equipment, if applicable.). - 3.
+Incident or breach description (Explain the circumstances.). - 4.
 Description of any steps taken to contain or remediate the incident or breach. - 3.
-After reporting, - 1.
-Do not discuss the incident or breach with anyone who is not part of the investigation, as discussing the incident with others could harm the investigation. - 2.
-Do not post information about the incident or breach to social media. - 3.
-Cooperate with those investigating the incident. - 4.
-Data collected during an investigation will be protected as confidential. - 5.
+After reporting, - a.
+Do not discuss the incident or breach with anyone who is not part of the investigation, as discussing the incident with others could harm the investigation. - b.
+Do not post information about the incident or breach to social media. - c.
+Cooperate with those investigating the incident. - d.
+Data collected during an investigation will be protected as confidential. - e.
 When requested, the name of the individual reporting the incident or breach will be kept confidential to the extent allowed by law. - 4.
 ATSU compliance Under the law, all data breaches of PHI, whether intentional or unintentional, must be reported to the patient(s) and Department of Health and Human Services (HHS).
 In some cases, there may be additional state laws regarding breach reporting.
 The CIPO is responsible for timely, compliant notifications to patients and HHS.